Table of Contents

 Custom domains are the most visible aspect of the internet, yet how domains work is a bit complicated.
 In this HOWTO, you'll find instructions for attaching a domain to your nation.

-- Buy a custom domain from a domain provider, like GoDaddy or 1&1.
+Buy a custom domain from a domain provider, like NameCheap or GoDaddy.
 Once you connect your domain, you must keep the registration active with the provider to keep it connected to your website.

 Add your domain to your nation